 Can Hot Tubs Help Type 2 Diabetes Symptoms?

-Many diabetics have circulatory problems, and since hot tubs encourage increased blood flow, they may help!
+Diabetes can cause many issues, and many diabetics have circulatory problems, and since hot tubs encourage increased blood flow, they may help!

 The American Diabetes Association recommends daily exercise, yet rigorous exercise is often difficult.